Urban renaissance: Outcomes

-Often redundant land, such as 17th and 18th-century canals and docks, railway yards and derelict industrial sites have been the focus of regeneration by agencies such as 'urban renewal companies' and 'regional development agencies'.
+Large developments such as the London Docklands project have helped to encourage people back into the city, assisted by gentrification.
 The most common re-development is mixed use, with flats, townhouse and offices, often with public art and high-quality streetscapes.
-Derelict but attractive historical buildings have been converted into residential or commercial premises (dubbed "loft apartments" in the US) with generous grants or tax relief.
+Derelict but attractive historical buildings have been converted into residential or commercial premises with generous grants or tax relief.